When you finish a white paper, what’s next?

 Can you handle the truth?

-Some went so far as to insist that the truth doesn’t matter.
+Some politicians go so far as to insist that the truth doesn’t matter any more.
 Something just has to “feel” true.

 There no longer is any line between information and disinformation, between empirical fact and magical thinking, between truth and Colbertian “truthiness.”

-But we all know those feelings aren’t true.
+But science proved thousands of years ago those feelings aren’t true.

 By the same token, effective B2B marketing requires separating facts from feelings.
-A false claim, once exposed, can sink a vendor.
+And any false claim, once exposed, can sink a sale.. and ruin the reputation of a vendor.

 Back to white papers